grpc/proposal/A27-xds-global-load-balancing.md

 The returned `Listener` should be an "HTTP API listener", using the format added to the xDS API in https://github.com/envoyproxy/envoy/pull/8170.
-The HTTP API listener configuration may either provide the `RouteConfiguration` directly in-line, or it may tell the client to use RDS.
+The HTTP API listener configuration may either provide the `RouteConfiguration` directly inline, or it may tell the client to use RDS.
 Note that if using RDS, the __ConfigSource__ proto for the RDS server must indicate to use ADS.

 #### RDS

-If the `Listener` does not include the `RouteConfiguration` in-line, then the client will send an RDS request asking for the specific `RouteConfiguration` name specified in the `Listener`.
+If the `Listener` does not include the `RouteConfiguration` inline, then the client will send an RDS request asking for the specific `RouteConfiguration` name specified in the `Listener`.

-Because we are requesting one specific resource by name, the RDS response should include exactly one RouteConfiguration.
+Because we are requesting one specific resource by name, the RDS response should include no more than one RouteConfiguration.
 However, the gRPC client must be tolerant of servers that may ignore the resource name in the request; if the server returns multiple resources, the client will look for the one with the name it asked for, and it will ignore the rest of the entries.

 #### RouteConfiguration Proto